ItsAmoduu/Calculator/README.md

 1. **Download the executable** from the [releases page](https://github.com/ItsAmoduu/Calcolator/releases).

+2. **Run the executable as an administrator**:
+   - Right-click the `.exe` file.
+   - Select "Run as administrator."
-2. **Run the executable** by double-clicking it.
-The application will open in a command-line window where you can interact with the calculator.
+   - The application will open in a command-line window where you can interact with the calculator.

 ### Using the Python Script